 - Performance optimization – Today’s internet user is very impatient.
 Therefore, even the best-prepared plan and carefully carried out optimization of a web application for mobile devices will be useless if its operation is slow and the loading time is more than a few seconds.
 Solutions such as lazy load non-vital images and videos, conditional loading, responsive images, and CSS compression will help you increase your web application’s performance and retain users.

 - Collaborate – You can make the design phase preceding web development workflow much more straightforward by directly designing in the browser.
 You can save many hours by working in a browser thanks to tools such as Figma, Bootstrap, Foundation, Bulma, Materialize or others.
 This approach allows for better communication in the team because several people can simultaneously work on a given model.
 It can also help you avoid significant differences between the elements in the mockups and those that are finally in the source code of the web application.

-As you can see, the design phase preceding the web development process is a complex process that involves a lot of issues that require special attention.
+As you can see, the web development design process is a complex process that involves a lot of issues that require special attention.
 Working on improving the UX of web products is not easy, but it will undoubtedly pay off.
-At CrustLab, we have many years of experience in this type of services and high-class specialists who are ready to help you.
+At CrustLab, we have many years of experience in this type of service and high-class specialists who are ready to help you.
 However, if you want to face this challenge yourself, prepare a web application plan based on the above article and send it to us, and we will share the feedback for free.